Language-Research-Technology/ldaca-website/content/resources/user-guides/crate-o/convert-spreadsheet/index.md

 | name   | Data entry | The name of the author.
 Don't include titles such as Dr/Prof.                                                                                                          |

 <br>
 ### Publishers

-A publisher is an organisation responsible for releasing the {{< glossary_link display="collection" id="collection" >}}.
+A publisher is an organisation responsible for releasing the <GlossaryLink display="collection" id="collection" />.
 It is possible for collections to have multiple publishers.

 | Column | Type       | Description                                                                                          |
 | ------ | ---------- | ---------------------------------------------------------------------------------------------------- |